JordanRL/Fermat/docs/roster/latest/Fermat Core/Provider/ConstantProvider.md

     ###### makeLn2() Description:

-    The lnScale() implementation is very efficient, so this is probably our best bet for computing more digits of ln(10) to provide.
+    This function is a special case of the ln() function where x can be represented by (n + 1)/n, where n is an integer.
+This particular special case converges extremely rapidly.
+For ln(2), n = 1.

 ---

-!!! signature "public ConstantProvider::makeLn1p1(int $digits)"
+!!! signature "public ConstantProvider::makePi(int $digits)"
-    ##### makeLn1p1
+    ##### makePi
     **$digits**

     type
     :   int

     description
-    :   *No description available*
+    :

     **return**